zmking888/Version9/readme.txt

 M2000 Interpreter and Environment

-Version 9.5  Revision 11 active-X
+Version 9.5  Revision 12 active-X

-Fix inventories in static variables.
+Improvements for declaring types in functions/modules/subs and static variables.

 From version 9.0 revision 50: